VeerMuchandi/usingnetworkpolicyobjects/readme.md

 **Now we will see why we need Network Policy Objects**

 We have a hack in the Frontend Service code.
-If you access your <<front-endurl>>/hack.php, it talks to the MySQLDB in the `msinfra` project and pull all the data and show as below.
+If you access your ***front-endurl***/hack.php, it talks to the MySQLDB in the `msinfra` project, pulls all the data and shows as below.

 ```
 $ curl http://userreg-msclient.apps.devday.ocpcloud.com/hack.php